mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step13.md

 You can pass the `-w` flag to watch  the scaling live.

-Let's now scale the deployment back to 1 replica:
+Let's now scale the deployment down to 1 replica:

 `kubectl scale deploy/nginx-deployment --replicas=1`{{execute}}